 How is the Superintendentís Recommended Budget drafted?

 The Proposed Budget is based on the General Assemblyís proposed budget and the Newport News City Managerís proposed local contribution.
-In developing the FY 2013 budget, the committee approached the work with one goal in mind: continuing our commitment to the education of our students by advancing our benchmarks for Smart, Safe Schools, while maintaining the financial stability of the organization.
+In developing the FY 2015 budget, the committee approached the work with one goal in mind: continuing our commitment to the education of our students by advancing our benchmarks for our schools, while maintaining the financial stability of the organization.